IshanAryendu/Git-Cheatsheet/README.md

 # Git-Cheatsheet
-A cheatsheet for common Git commands including the setup process and certain examples to help you out with your day to day workflow.
+A cheatsheet for common Git commands including the setup process and certain examples to get you started.